IBM/ibmi-bob/docs/prepare-the-project/iproj-json.md

 # iproj.json

-?> Specifics of bob's project level metadata
+?> Specifics of project level metadata

 * The project will be referred to by its relative path
 * This metadata is specified in a iproj.json file in the root directory of the project